searchkit/searchkit/README.md

 #### Can I upgrade from Searchkit v2?
 Searchkit has undergone a total rewrite so whilst it should be straightforward to move onto, any code written for searchkit legacy wouldn't work on Searchkit v3.

 #### Do I need to expose my Elasticsearch instance to the browser?
 No!
-You dont expose your elasticsearch cluster to the browser, Search API sits in between elasticsearch and the browser.
+You dont expose your elasticsearch cluster to the browser, you can use the Search GraphQL API that sits in between elasticsearch and the browser.

-#### I'm building a Native App / use angular.
-Do I need to use the Searchkit UI components?
-No!
-Searchkit API provides a dev friendly search API.
-Searchkit simplifies using elasticsearch for search so that you can build your own UI components very easily.
-If your apps dont use react or you are building a native mobile app, you can just use the searchkit API.
-[See our blog article for more information](https://blog.searchkit.co/searchkit-why-graphql-aa886603b698)